GFDRR/rdl-standard/docs/rdl/other-standards.md

 RDLS has been built based on existing open data standards.

 In this section you will find a short summary of the core standards upon which the RDL data model has been built.
+For detailed mappings between existing risk taxonomies and RDLS, refer to the [taxonomy mappings](../guides/mappings/index.md).

 ## General standards